openSUSE/news-o-o/_posts/2014-09-04-thank-you-mentors-for-an-amazing-gsoc.markdown

 ---
 author: Manu Gupta
+comments: true
 date: 2014-09-04 23:04:42+00:00
 layout: post
 link: https://news.opensuse.org/2014/09/04/thank-you-mentors-for-an-amazing-gsoc/
+slug: thank-you-mentors-for-an-amazing-gsoc
-title: "Thank you mentors for an amazing GSoC!!!"
+title: Thank you mentors for an amazing GSoC!!!
+wordpress_id: 18512
 categories:
 - Google Summer of Code
 ---

 Another Google Summer of Code has come to an end.
 This year has been particularly satisfying as we achieved 100% success.
 All of our students passed their final evaluation and a lot of code has been pushed upstream.
 Though the students deserve a big round of applause, special credit has to be given to the amazing mentors, who took out time from their busy schedules to guide the students and ensure that they work towards completing their projects.